-(b) TLT’s quoted price (subjected to clause 6.4), providing the quote was given to the client in writing and the client has accepted TLT’s quotation in writing within 30 days of the date of the quote.
+(b) TLT’s quoted price, providing the quote was given to the client in writing and the client has accepted TLT’s quotation in writing within 30 days of the date of the quote.

 Unless otherwise stated, each quote or order will include two rounds of revisions and one round of proofreading.
-Additional rounds of either operate as a variation and incur additional fees at $70 per hour.
+Additional rounds of either operate as a variation and incur additional fees at an hourly rate.

 The client acknowledges that any changes to the original brief or scope of works requested by the client, or which become necessary in the professional opinion of TLT to give the full effect to the client’s order, will be a variation and incur additional fees.
 If an order is considered urgent, as agreed upon by both parties, TLT may charge a rush loading equal to 30% of the price of the order.